sabre1041/1-demo/README.md

 Use the username `ploigos` and the generated password that you previously retrieved from the secret.

-You'll see three boxes.
-When all three are green, you have completely installed Rekor.
+You'll see a box representing rekor.
+When it shows two check marks, you have completely installed Rekor.

 Navigate to your `Routes` in the sigstore namespace.
 Click on the `rekor-server-route` Location, and you'll get a simple website with the heading `Rekor Server`.
 That's it, next steps!